hftbattle/documentation/en/strategy/examples.md

    There is a possibility of standing on a free price, which is definitely good for us.
 This is a simplified version of more complicated idea:
    Generally, the price should be chosen in a such way, that will allow us to keep more volume on the next price and less volume on our price.
 2. We would not place the order, if its price difference with the opposite best price is less than some predetermined value.
-   (It is reasonable to change this later because the strategy may ) Let it be called `offset_`.
+   (It is reasonable to change this later, when this constraint would not allow us to keep orders on some direction).
+   Let it be called `offset_`.

 Finally we will get the following strategy: